LilaGuill/marvel-frontend/README.md

 **Functionalities**

-- Get characters : axios request from Api
+- Get characters : axios request from API
-- Get comics : axios request from Api
+- Get comics : axios request from API
 - Authentication :
   - signup : create an account saved in mongoDB database
   - signin : verify in mongoDB database if the account is register
   - cookies : set or remove token from cookie
-- Add some comics or characters to favorites, saved in mongoDB database
+- Add comics or characters to favorites, saved in mongoDB database
 - Remove comics or characters from favorites, remove from mongoDB database

 **UI**

 - Homemade UI without framework
-- Pretty responsive

 **Dependencies**